The Perfect Portland Itinerary

 Grab Lunch from a Food Truck

-It wouldn’t be a trip to Portland without a pit stop at a food truck.
+No Portland itinerary would be complete without a pit stop at a food truck.
 The hardest part will be picking which one!
 Check out this map (and this one, too) for some suggestions.
 Personally, I recommend the Dump Truck, a food truck dedicated entirely to dumplings.
 YES!

 Stroll Through the Pearl District